-This Halloween Ghost Bread Tie craft was so beyond easy to throw together.
-I tend to save a little bit of everything to use in play, crafts, and fine motor/sensory/movement activities with recycled materials.
+This Halloween Ghost craft was so beyond easy to throw together.
+I tend to save a little bit of everything to use in play, crafts, and fine motor/sensory/movement activities and use them in occupational therapy halloween crafts to work on a variety of areas with a fun fall theme.
 We have a pile of these plastic bread ties that I’ve been saving for a fun craft or learning activity.
 Today, we made an easy ghost craft with them and used these cutie pie ghosts in a tactile sensory exploration play.
-Sensory bins and sensory play is important in discovery of materials, tactile exploration, and learning how a child’s environment works together.
-Not only that, but simple sensory bins like the one we made can encourage language development, self-confidence, and work on tactile defensiveness in kiddos.
-(This post is part of our 31 Days of OT series where I’m sharing free or almost free materials in Occupational Therapy activities.)
+For another ghost craft that can be used at Halloween parties for kids or in OT this season, try this easy ghost craft that works on scissor skills or this recycled container ghost craft.

 To make the bread tie ghosts, you’ll need just two items: (We’re including affiliate links in this post.)